Time Machine (macOS)

 Time Machine is the backup mechanism of macOS, the desktop operating system developed by Apple.
-The software is designed to work with both local storage devices and network-attached disks, and is most commonly used with external disk drives connected using either USB or Thunderbolt.
-It was first introduced in Mac OS X 10.5 Leopard, which appeared in October 2007 and incrementally refined in subsequent releases of macOS.
-Time Machine was revamped in macOS 11 Big Sur to support APFS, thereby enabling "faster, more compact, and more reliable backups" than were possible previously.
+The software is designed to work with both local storage devices and network-attached disks, and is commonly used with external disk drives connected using either USB or Thunderbolt.
+It was introduced in Mac OS X 10.5 Leopard, which was released in October 2007 and incrementally refined in subsequent releases of macOS.
+Time Machine was revamped in macOS 11 Big Sur to support APFS, which enabled faster and more reliable backups.

 Overview

 Time Machine creates incremental backups of files that can be restored at a later date.
 It allows the user to restore the whole system or specific files.
 It also works within a number of applications such as Mail and iWork, making it possible to restore individual objects (e.g. emails, contacts, text documents, presentations) without leaving the application.
-According to an Apple support statement:

-“Time Machine is a backup utility, not an archival utility, it is not intended as offline storage.
-Time Machine captures the most recent state of your data on your disk.
-As snapshots age, they are prioritized progressively lower compared to your more recent ones.”